Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 If the substrate needs correction before hardwood goes down, start here: subfloor leveling & grinding in Vancouver.

-Hardwood Installation Methods
+Hardwood Floor Installation Methods

-What Usually Holds Hardwood Projects Back
+What Usually Holds Hardwood Floor Installation Projects Back

-Hardwood floors do not usually fail because the wood itself is bad.
+Hardwood floors do not usually struggle because the wood itself is bad.
 Problems are more often tied to moisture conditions, uneven substrates, rushed acclimation, poor layout planning, or ignoring transitions and detailing.
 That is why we focus heavily on site conditions before installation begins.

 • Moisture issues — slab moisture or unstable site conditions can affect performance, especially on condo and lower-level projects.